800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 Most of them names you don't even know.

-But they're working at Homeland Security and they're working at TSA, and they're working at IRS, and they're working at Department of Justice.
+But they're working in Homeland Security and they're working at TSA and they're working at IRS and they're working at Department of Justice and they've all got chips on their shoulder.

 This, on the face of it, this doesn't make any sense.

-And that is this drummed up notion that they're being coached to say that they are victims of human trafficking in their native countries and they want to escape.
+There is also one other aspect to it, and that is this drummed up notion that they're being coached to say that they are victims of human trafficking in their native countries and they want to escape.

-The reason they're being coached to say that, because that's that's a play on the abundant and overwhelming compassion the American people have.
+The reason they're being coached to say that, because that's a play on the abundant and overwhelming compassion the American people have.

 And the theory is, well, we can't turn away.

-I mean, and who are we to say no?
+And who are we to say no?

 So there's that aspect to it.

-Well, they're just trying to improve themselves, my God, and this is where they come.
+My God, and this is where they come.

 Why can't we live?

-No, we've got more than we need in this country so wonderful we treat people that way.
+I'm like, no, we've got more than we need, and this country is so wonderful.

-Come on, the guests.
+Come on, big guests.

 That would never happen.

-Well, it's gonna happen to somebody.
+Well, it's going to happen to somebody, Mr. Media person.

-But the example was was not a specific example, but simply an attempt to find the guy's limits.
+But the example was not a specific example, but simply an attempt to find the guy's limits.

-Again, at what point will anybody say no, we shouldn't let those people in?
+Again, at what point will anybody say, no, we shouldn't let those people in?

 Or on what basis can they be persuaded?

-That's all the the question was.
+That's all the question was.

 It was an attempt to find out how far this guy would go.

-And it was really his opinion was really deeply rooted in guilt.
+And it was really, his opinion was really deeply rooted in guilt.

-He had guilt that he was born in America, that he was prosperous and successful, and he just felt it was mean to tell a poor person trying to get here that they had no right to come.
+And he just felt it was mean to tell a poor person trying to get here that they had no right to come.

-And that if they had to get here illegally, that was fine with him, because they were trying to improve their lives.
+And that if they had to get here illegally, that was fine with him because they were trying to improve their lives.

 And since he's got such a great life, who is he to tell somebody else they can't have one?